yuliana-r/landing-page/README.md

 # landing-page
-Odin Project exercise - landing page to demonstrate use of Flexbox.
+Odin Project exercise - landing page example to demonstrate use of Flexbox.
+Images used are linked below.